-Zygomatic Dental Implants
+Zygomatic Implants Surprise AZ

 About Zygomatic Implants

 Zygomatic implants are different.
-While they are still implants, the screws we use with zygomatic implants anchor into the zygoma bone, which is directly above the upper jawbone.
+While they are still implants, the posts we use with zygomatic implants anchor into the zygoma bone, which is directly above the upper jawbone.
 Since the zygomatic implants anchor into a different bone, they can work for people who do not have enough bone mass in their upper jaw.
-For many people who have deteriorated jaws, zygomatic implants mean that they may still be able to get implants and restore their smile.
+For many people who have deteriorated jaws, zygomatic implants mean that they may still be able to get dental implants and restore their smile.

 The Zygomatic Implant Procedure